Stellarium/stellarium/BUILDING.md

 export PATH=/usr/local/opt/qt/bin:$PATH
 ```

 You may using the distribution from the Qt Company to install the [latest stable version](https://www.qt.io/download-qt-installer) of Qt.
-In this case adding Qt to your PATH environment variable will to adding to your `.bash_profile` file the following line (for example we installed Qt 5.12.2):
+In this case adding Qt to your PATH environment variable will to adding to your `.bash_profile` file the following line (for example we installed Qt 5.12.11):
 ```
 export PATH=~/Qt/5.12/clang_64/bin:$PATH
 ```

 #### Windows

 - Install the [Microsoft Visual Studio Community 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15) or [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) (or "better" - e.g. Professional) from Microsoft Website.
-Qt5.15 requires MSVC2019.
+Qt 5.15 requires MSVC2019.
 - To get the source code of Stellarium you need to install some git environment.
 [Git for Windows](https://git-scm.com/download/win) seems ok, or the Git Bash and Git GUI, whatever seems suitable for you.
 But it is not necessary.
 - Get the [latest version of Qt from Qt Company](http://www.qt.io/download-open-source/).
-We recommend to use Qt 5.9 or later.
+We recommend to use Qt 5.12 or later.
 You must select Qt Script and msvc2017/msvc2019 among so many checkboxes.

 After installing all required libraries and tools you should configure the build environment.

-Add `C:\Qt\Qt5.15.2` to your `PATH` variable - you should add string `C:\Qt\Qt5.15.2\msvc2019;C:\Qt\Qt5.15.2\msvc2019\bin` for 32-bit or `C:\Qt\Qt5.15.2\msvc2019_64;C:\Qt\Qt5.15.2\msvc2019_64\bin` for 64-bit to `PATH` variable.
+Add `C:\Qt\Qt5.15.11` to your `PATH` variable - you should add string `C:\Qt\Qt5.15.11\msvc2019;C:\Qt\Qt5.15.11\msvc2019\bin` for 32-bit or `C:\Qt\Qt5.15.11\msvc2019_64;C:\Qt\Qt5.15.11\msvc2019_64\bin` for 64-bit to `PATH` variable.
 (Replace the version numbers of Qt and the version of Visual Studio (2017/2019) with the version that you have installed)

 **Known limitations with Qt 5.15.x:**